Ames room

 An Ames room is a distorted room that creates an optical illusion.
-Likely influenced by the writings of Hermann Helmholtz, it was invented by American scientist Adelbert Ames Jr. in 1946, and constructed in the following year.
+Likely influenced by the writings of Hermann Helmholtz, it was invented by American scientist Adelbert Ames Jr. and patented by him in 1940.
+The exact date of the invention has not been established: according to Behrens, "as early as 1934, Ames designed his first “distorted room”"; other authors suggesting 1946.

 Usage and effect

 An Ames room is viewed with one eye through a peephole.
 Through the peephole, the room appears to be an ordinary rectangular cuboid, with a back wall that is vertical and at right angles to the observer's line of sight, two vertical side walls parallel to each other, and a horizontal floor and ceiling.

 The observer will see that an adult standing in one corner of the room along the back wall appears to be a giant, while another adult standing in the other corner along the back wall appears to be a dwarf.
-And if an adult moves from one corner of the room to the other, they will appear to dramatically change in size.
+An adult who moves from one corner of the room to the other appears to change dramatically in size.